Great Valley School District: Kathryn D. Markley Elementary School

 The Kathryn D. Markley Elementary School is located in Malvern, Pennsylvania, within East Whiteland Township.
 Dr. Marshall Hoffritz is the current principal.

 Sugartown Elementary School

 Sugartown Elementary School is located in Malvern, Pennsylvania, within Willistown Township.
 Dr. Nicole Forrest is the principal.

 Great Valley 5-6 Center

-The Great Valley 5-6 Center will open for the start of the 2024-2025 school year.
+The Great Valley 5-6 Center opened for the start of the 2024-2025 school year.
 The principal is Dr. Kyle Hammond.
+The assistant principal is Mr. Kevin Bray.

 Great Valley Middle School

 Great Valley Middle School is located in East Whiteland Township, Pennsylvania, on the same campus as Great Valley High School.

-The principal is Dr. Edward Souders and the assistant principal is Dr. Sharon Cohen.
+The principal is Dr. Sharon Cohen and the assistant principal is Dr. Andrew Dua.

 Great Valley High School

 The high school serves students in ninth through twelfth grade.
 The high school is located on the same campus as the middle school.
-The principal is Dr. Heidi Capetola and the assistant principals are Mr. Pat Connors and Mr. Henry McCloskey.
-Mr. Michael Semar, serves as Athletic Director.
+The principal is Dr. Heidi Capetola and the assistant principals are Mr. Pat Connors, Ms. Dana Jensen, Mr. Henry McCloskey.